 On March 15, 1985, Vishay and Dr. Zandman entered into a long-term employment agreement.
 The agreement, which was for an initial term of seven years, provided for automatic annual extensions through 1996.
 After that period, the employment agreement has been extended for one-year periods on an annual basis.
 The agreement provides that the Board of Directors may increase Dr. Zandman's compensation (including his bonus) from time to time as it deems advisable, subject to certain parameters, including a required comparison every three years of Dr. Zandman's compensation to that of officers of companies of similar size and character.
 Dr. Zandman's compensation under the agreement may not be less than \$250,000 per year.
 The agreement may terminate prior to its expiration date in the event of death, disability or cause.
-In the event that Dr. Zandman's employment is terminated other than as a result of death, disability, cause or pursuant to voluntary termination by Dr. Zandman, or as a result of a breach of the agreement by Vishay, Dr. Zandman will be entitled to a royalty from the date of such termination or breach to the later to occur of (1) the tenth anniversary of such date, or (2) Dr. Zandman's 75th birthday. amount of such royalty, based on the gross sales by Vishay of products incorporating any inventions made by Dr. Zandman after the date of the agreement, payable quarterly, shall be equal to 5% of the gross sales, less returns and allowances, for each such year of products of Vishay that incorporate Dr. Zandman's inventions after the date of the agreement.
+In the event that Dr. Zandman's employment is terminated other than as a result of death, disability, cause or pursuant to voluntary termination by Dr. Zandman, or if Dr. Zandman terminates his employment as a result of the Company's breach of the agreement, Dr. Zandman will be entitled to a royalty from the date of such termination or breach to the later to occur of (1) the tenth anniversary of such date, or (2) Dr. Zandman's 75th birthday.
+The amount of such royalty will equal 5% of gross sales, less returns and allowances, of Vishay products incorporating any inventions made by Dr. Zandman after the date of the agreement and will be payable quarterly.